mohamedhelal1/Online-Companion/README.md

 docker run -p 4200:4200 frontend
 ```

-note
+NOTE

 build

   -t name and optionally a tag in the 'name:tag' format

 run

   -d run container in background and print container ID
   -p publish a container’s port(s) to the host
   --link add link to another container
   --name assign a name to the container